 Performing arts are an integral element of a Banner Education.
 Through participation in the performing arts, students also develop self-confidence, poise, and comfort in front of an audience.
-In addition, there is an annual spring musical theater production in the Middle School, excerpts from which have also been performed at off-campus venues, including at an event benefiting the Arc of Frederick and at the Weinberg Center for the Arts, with recent performances including Mulan, Grease, The Wizard of Oz, The Sound of Music and Beauty and the Beast.
-Don’t miss this year’s DINNER THEATRE production of Alice in Wonderland!
+In addition, there is an annual spring musical theater production in the Middle School, excerpts from which have also been performed at off-campus venues, including at an event benefiting the Arc of Frederick and at the Weinberg Center for the Arts, with recent performances including Mulan, Grease, The Wizard of Oz, The Sound of Music, Beauty and the Beast, and Alice in Wonderland!
+In recent years, the production has been paired with a dinner theatre and dessert theatre.

 At Banner we believe that every individual can be an artist; one just needs the encouragement and the opportunity for this lifelong creative pursuit to blossom.
 From drawing and painting to ceramics and sculpting, Banner students discover the joy of artistic expression.
 While exploring their own creativity, students also learn about art history, various artists from around the world, and numerous styles of art and the media used to create them.
 Students at Banner have the opportunity to have their work displayed each year in Frederick’s Delaplaine Visual Art Center, and many participate in the Lions Club’s Peace Poster Contest.
 Our student artists also design holiday cards for the School to mail to its constituents throughout the country.
 Visual art frequently extends beyond the art room, too, with lessons in history, Spanish, and literature incorporating art projects and student handiwork.
 At The Banner School, visual art is a core subject, as we believe that art sustains us as human beings emotionally, creatively, and intellectually.